R-Chandna/MSDS6306_CaseStudy_1/CaseStudy1Deliverable.md

 #Introduction

-The purpose of this study is to help "Company Name" assess the market size and competition on where the next "Company Name" brewery should be built and what type of beer it should brew.
-The data used in this study was derived from "Author of Data" and includes 2410 US craft beers from 558 US breweries. (see Codebook for specific details)
+The purpose of this study is to help "Brewing Bros" assess the market size and competition, to help them decide where the next "Brewing Bros" brewery should be built and what type of beer it should brew.
+The data used in this study was derived from "The National Beer and Wine Association" and includes 2410 US craft beers from 558 US breweries. (see Codebook for specific details)

 #Tidy Data Process
-Data for this project came from two different sources (Beers and Brewery).
+Data for this project came from two different sources, a dataset containing beers and information about them, such as the brewery they came from, their name, and their alcohol content (Beers.csv) and a dataset of breweries, with information including where they are located (Breweries.csv).
 Both data sets had extensive errors and duplications that were correct or eliminated prior to beginning the research.

+The dataset was parsed for duplicate beers and breweries, which were deleted, and misspellings cities were corrected and any information that needed to be merged, was then merged.

 #####Beers File